-Red flag ^a Ecological setback ^b (m)
+Red flag a Ecological setback ь (m)

-highest astronomical tide).
+Stream order

+First order stream 10

+Second order stream 20

+Third order stream 30

+Fourth order stream 40

+Estuarine area 50

+(Any part of a river, lake, lagoon or coastal creek whose level is periodically or intermittently affected by coastal tides, up to the highest astronomical tide).

 Flying fox camps

 Year round or intermittent 100

 Other habitat features

 Very large native trees 10

 (Local native trees that have a trunk diameter of greater than or equal to 0.8 metres at 1.4 metres above the natural ground level.
 Local native trees are trees that existed in the Byron Shire before European settlement).

-Stags and hollow-bearing trees 10 ^d
+Stags and hollow-bearing trees 10 d

 Raptor nests 50

-^a an area of land with high biodiversity conservation value which should be excluded from any development envelope.
+a an area of land with high biodiversity conservation value which should be excluded from any development envelope.